 Management and ownership structures depend on the partnership agreement, type of partnership, and state law.

-People often serve more than one role so it is important to list roles and who serves those roles.
-In the long run, it is also helpful to track terms of service for each role and person.
+Since people can serve more than one role, it is important to list roles and who serves those roles.
+It is helpful to track terms of service for each role and person.

 Here is the information to track for officers and directors:

-Please note that a person can have two different roles with very different terms of service.
+Please note that a person can have two different roles with different terms of service.

 The managing partner is called the "General Partner".
 Owners who are not the general partner are "Limited Partners".
 Ownership interests are called "partnership interests".